micmejia/bible-dump/AMPC/Luke/Luke 5.md

-But that you may know that the Son of Man has the [[^h]power of] authority _and_ right on earth to forgive sins, He said to the paralyzed man, I say to you, arise, pick up your litter (stretcher), and go to your own house!
+But that you may know that the Son of Man has the [power of] authority _and_ right on earth to forgive sins, He said to the paralyzed man, I say to you, arise, pick up your litter (stretcher), and go to your own house!